gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 source of truth.

-When I think about an orchestrator it is clear to me that there is no way to trust a cache layer in order to understand how many resources (vms, containers, pods) are running.
+When I think about an orchestrator it is clear to me that there is no way to trust a cache layer in order to understand how many resources (VMs, containers, pods) are running.
 We need to check them live because you never know what is happening to your workload.
-Those kind of applications are sensible to latency and they require a fast feedback loop.
+Those kinds of applications are sensible to latency, and they require a fast feedback loop.

 That's one of the reason about why when you read about Kubernetes internals you